AdityaRaj212/AdityaRaj212/README.md

 - 🌱 Learning: Blockchain, Advanced React, and Machine Learning
 - 💬 Ask me about Web Development, JavaScript, React.js, or anything tech-related
 - 📫 How to reach me: [adityaraj212.work@gmail.com](mailto:adityaraj212.work@gmail.com)
-- ⚡ Fun fact: I love tracing celestial bodies like Jupiter using OpenCV 🌌
+- ⚡ Fun fact: I turn caffeine into code and ideas into reality ☕💻

+---

+### 🚦 My Status
+- 😎 Always Ready to Code
+- 🌍 Exploring the World of Technology
+- 💬 Drop a Question Anytime!

 ---